Python Datetime Print

 formatted_now = now.strftime("%Y-%m-%d %H:%M:%S")

-print('Formatted current time:', formatted_now)
+print('Formatted current time:', formatted_now)6.
+Conclusion

-module.
+In this post, we covered how to output date and time using Python's datetime module.
 This is a very powerful module that can be utilized in various fields such as data analysis, web development, and more.
 With Python, you can handle such complex tasks with just a few lines of code.